-No matter how carefully you craft your articles or blog posts, you’ll struggle to captivate your audience with text alone in 2019.
+No matter how carefully you craft your digital content, you’ll struggle to captivate your audience with text alone in 2019.
 In today’s competitive environment, images and video aren’t just nice add-ons; they’re absolutely critical for engaging your audience and driving traffic to your site.

 As a bare minimum, each page of your site should have at least one image.
 Not only does this improve the user experience, it’s also essential for social media.
 According to BuzzSumo, Facebook posts with images generate 2.3 times as much engagement as those without, while tweets with images outperform plain text by 150%.

 Including visuals can help improve your content’s sticking power, too.
 Some research suggests that we tend to remember only about 10% of what we hear; but once an image is added, that could rise to a phenomenal 65%!

 As if the above reasons weren’t enough, images and video also benefit your SEO.
 As Google algorithms become increasingly sophisticated, pages that give people what they want are much more likely to claim that coveted top spot in search engine results pages (SERPs).
 And with the rise of mobile, what people want is content that grabs their attention with stunning visuals and bite-sized video.